All businesses need a variety of tools and strategies to scale sustainably.

 The biggest distinguishing feature of this platform is that you don’t need to set up any infrastructure.
 All you need to do is open an account and log in.

 Salesforce is meant for small, medium, and large companies.
 One of the biggest trusted partners of KFC, this platform has been around for a while.
 More than 150,000 companies use this tool to manage their sales daily.

-Salesforce provides to you.
+There are free and paid tools for businesses.
 Paid plans are available from $25 per month per user.

 This CRM platform is used by over 300,000 businesses all over the world.
-Send automated SMS and marketing campaigns, manage your lead pipeline, spot deals and close sales on the go.
-It is an excellent tool for collaboration, fixing meetings and forecasting sales.
+Send automated SMS and marketing campaigns, manage your lead pipeline, spot deals, and close sales on the go.
+It is an excellent tool for collaboration, fixing meetings, and forecasting sales.

 Vtiger has free and paid plans.
 If you are just starting out on CRM, start with the free plan and then graduate to the paid one that costs $10/month/user.

 Vtiger supports native iOS and Android platforms, Windows, cloud, SaaS, and web platforms.
 It doesn’t run on Mac devices.